 (11) St. Peter’s Square

 The square was designed by Bernini and began construction in 1656.
 The famous square is awe-inspiring to visitors, whether or not it is their first visit.

-Feel free to wander into the Square and around the columns to marvel at the obelisk and the facade of St. Peter’s Basilica.
+Feel free to wander into the Square and around the columns to marvel at the obelisk and the facade of St. Peter’s (one of the 12 apostles) Basilica.

 St. Peter’s Basilica is famous for its large dome, or cupola, that can be seen from many lookout points in Rome.

-It is the basilica at the heart of the Roman Catholic Church and free to enter.
+It is the basilica at the heart of the Roman Catholic Church and is free to enter.

 However, without a skip-the-line ticket, you could be waiting up to 2 hours during the busy season.